Home/Meats/Veal Liver

 How to Select

-Choose veal liver that is firm, moist, and has a bright color.
-Avoid any that appear dull or have dark spots.
+Choose veal liver that is firm, moist, and has a rich color; avoid any that appear dry or discolored.

 How to Store

-Store veal liver in the refrigerator and use within 1-2 days.
-For longer storage, freeze it in an airtight container.
+Store veal liver in the refrigerator and use within 1-2 days; for longer storage, freeze it.

 Myths vs Realities